woodrowbarlow/c64os-example-app/README.md

 ## Run

-If using real hardware, burn the `.d64` to a floppy.
+If using real hardware, burn the artifact to a floppy.
 Boot up C64 OS on one drive, and put your floppy in the other drive.

 If using emulation, the Makefile can mount the `.d64` on drive #8 and boot